zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 - Envision your success and create systems
 - Link to worksheet available on [my site](https://drive.google.com/file/d/1qXPd2333U9VPdG5gfOUaq-JdTpJuVfhY/view)!
 ???
-SMART Goals are great, but with the tools you have, we might be able to go further.
+SMART Goals are and Atomic Habits are great, but with the tools we have, we might be able to go further.
-Author, Illustrator, and Youtuber Campbell Walker (AKA struthless) created a workbook that you could use.
+- Author, Illustrator, and YouTuber Campbell Walker (AKA struthless) created a workbook that you could use.
 - It's half mindfulness exercise, half goal setting.
 - I have some copies available, and a link to the worksheet is available.
+We're not going to go through this whole exercise, but I'd like to show you the steps.
+- If you forget what I have to say about it, he has a youtube video that describes it, so I'd suggest checking that out.
+---
+background-image: url(images/reset-emptyheadQR.png)
+background-size: cover
+???

+# Empty your head
+- The first part of the half year reset is an activity to clear your mind through unstructured journaling.
+If you feel like one of the other mindfulness exercises works to help with that or if you want to do something instead of this, feel free.
+- Also, here's the QR code to this PDF if that's interesting to you.
+---
+background-image: url(images/reset-emptyheadQR.png)
+background-size: cover
+???
+# Remember your goals versus reality

 ---
 class: roomy, img-right-full
 ![mind](images/mind-bubbles.png)